-When pulling together a group of similar businesses from a databases, zero in on the multiples of sales, earnings, or cash flow to develop an average multiple applying to business financial information.
-From the comparable transactions, valuation analysts will develop ratios of sales to selling price, cash flow to selling price, or earnings to selling price.
-If using comparable public companies in the analysis, look at the ratios published in annual reports, such price to earnings.
-Use the average price earnings ratio to calculate a value of the business by applying ration to the net income.
+When pulling together a group of similar businesses from databases, zero in on the multiples of sales, earnings, or cash flow to develop an average multiple applying to business financial information.
+From the comparable transactions, valuation analysts will develop ratios of sales to selling price, cash flow to selling price, or earnings to the selling price.
+If using comparable public companies in the analysis, look at the ratios published in annual reports, such as price to earnings.
+Use the average price-earnings ratio to calculate the value of the business by applying the ratio to the net income.
 It is important to emphasize this method can only be used if there is an adequate sample size.

 There are many reasons a company may want or need a business valuation, including negotiating a merger or business sale, estate, and gift tax planning, considering new shareholders, attempting to resolve partner or other liability disputes, determining shareholder equity, or even marital dissolution.
 A business valuation may also be useful for strategic planning and benchmarking purposes.
 Whatever purpose the valuation is fulfilling, it is vital to engage experienced professionals who will take a comprehensive view of all the company’s investments.